Shopify/mobile-buy-sdk-ios/README.md

 ### Pay Session [⤴](#table-of-contents)

-When the customer is ready to pay for products in your application with  Pay, the `PaySession` will encapsulate all the state necessary to complete the checkout process:
+When the customer is ready to pay for products in your application with  Pay, the `PaySession` encapsulates all the state necessary to complete the checkout process:

 - your shop's currency
 - your  Pay `merchantID`